Standards and Recommendations

 Wiring & Electrical

 The Digitrax DCC system is the standard used by NLP.
-We use four power districts connected to our booster farm.
+We use four power districts (District In A Box) with the LocoNet connected to a command station.
 Throttles are the responsibility of individual members.
 Members may upgrade to radio when this system is in place or continue to use tethered/IR throttles.

 Track Bus wire shall be 12 gauge (stranded preferred) spanning the length of the module between the endplates.
 Track feeder shall be 20 to 24 gauge wires.
 The Track Bus wires shall terminate near the center of the endplates, extending long enough to attach to the adjoining module with a pair of 30 Amp Anderson Powerpole connectors stacked vertically (hood up, tongue down).
 The top Powerpole shall connect to the left rail as you face the endplate, the bottom Powerpole shall connect to the right rail.
 Following this standard, exactly as it is stated, will make set up time quicker and foolproof.